BiCroLab/iFISH-probe-design/usage.md

 With ![M_g] and ![M_i] being the middle points of the GRoI and of the ![i]-th probe, respectively, and ![dab] being the distance between the points `A` and `B`.

-* **Spread** ([P_i]).
+* **Spread** (![P_i]).
 It measures how homogeneously the oligomers are spread over the probe.
 It is basically the inverse of the consecutive-mers distance's standard deviation.
-Thus, the larger [P_i], the more homogeneously the oligomers are spread.
+Thus, the larger ![P_i], the more homogeneously the oligomers are spread.

 ![UPform]